-What CMSAF Flosi Learned From ‘Dying’ in an ACE Exercise
+What CMSAF Flosi Learned from 20+ Chiefs ‘Dying’ in an ACE Exercise

 “Our first iteration of a contested environment … there were 30 chiefs in the group, and through the exercise scenario, we lost 22 of them,” he said.
 “It turns out it’s not a good idea to go take cover right next to a 20,000 gallon fuel tank.”

-That may sound obvious, Flosi said, but he pointed out the circumstances.
+While Flosi was not one of them, he noted how the circumstances pushed most of the chiefs to make the error.
 He and the other chiefs were trying to build a camp, establish communications, secure the area, and get an airfield going on a tight deadline to meet an incoming aircraft.

 “And then you get an inbound [missile] and there’s no bunkers, this is not an improved airfield,” he said.
 “If you’ve not thought through all that in advance and you’re not making good risk decisions, you very easily can end up in a lethal situation.”